IBM/watsonx-prompt-lab/docs/README.md

+---
+title: Prompt Engineering with watsonx.ai
+description: Overview and About Prompt Engineering Lab
+logo: docs/images/ibm-blue-background.png
+---
-## Prompt Engineering with watsonx.ai
+# Prompt Engineering with watsonx.ai

 Welcome!
 The goals of this workshop are the following: